Lens, the world's most popular Kubernetes IDE, has found a new home at Mirantis

 So what's the big fuss?
 Kubernetes has a dashboard, right?
 Well, yes, but it's not really designed to give you the functionality that Lens does, including:

-- Multi-Cluster management on any cloud, whether local (e.g. minikube, Docker Desktop) or external (e.g. Docker Enterprise, EKS, AKS, GKE, Rancher, or OpenShift).
-Simply import the kubeconfig.
+- Multi-Cluster management on any cloud, whether local (e.g. minikube, Docker Desktop) or external (e.g. Mirantis Cloud Native Platform (formerly Docker Enterprise), EKS, AKS, GKE, Rancher, or OpenShift).
+Simply import the kubeconfig file.
 You can even group clusters into workspaces.

 - Immediate situational awareness in context, with a context-aware terminal, built-in Prometheus stats, and comprehensive logging that lets you look at all layers in the stack.
-Imagine seeing a pod's logs without having to jump through a million hoops!
+Imagine being able to see a pod's logs without having to jump through a million hoops!

 - Context-aware terminal includes a version of kubectl that is always API-compatible with your cluster and in the right context, even as you switch from one cluster to another.

-- Built-In Prometheus stats lets you see real-time graphs and resource utilization charts integrated into the dashboard, always in the right context.
+- Built-In Prometheus stats enable you to see real-time graphs and resource utilization charts integrated into the dashboard, always in the right context.

 Crazy that Kubernetes can be that easy, huh?
 We're hugely excited to be part of the Lens movement.
 Join us on the Lens Slack, join the the Lens Kubernetes IDE User Group, go and download Lens now, and let us know what you think!